Insider’s Guide: When to Visit Whistler in the Summer

 SEPTEMBER

-As summer winds down things get a little more intimate, making this the perfect time to relish in the tranquility of the outdoors or plan a couples getaway.
+As summer winds down things get a touch quieter, making this the perfect time to relish in the tranquility of the outdoors or plan a couples getaway.
 Hiking trails are clear and the temperatures are lower which for the heat-averse, can mean a more pleasant hiking experience.
 The already robust craft beer scene expands as the Whistler Village Beer Festival and breweries from all over BC (and beyond) roll into town.
 A trip to Whistler is the ultimate way to cap off your summer.

 Events:

-Outdoor Activity Ideas:
+Outdoor Whistler Summer Activity Ideas:

 Best Time To: